-- Foundation Academic Scholarships - Foundation Directors Vocational Award - Private High School Academic and Vocational Scholarships - John A. Logan College Board of Trustees Vocational Scholarships

-Three scholarships, administered by the John A. Logan College Foundation and known as the John A. Logan College Foundation Academic Scholarships and Directors Vocational Award program, are available to each high school in the district in order to promote attendance at John A. Logan College by the best academic students and to encourage enrollment in the career education program.
+- Foundation Academic Scholarships - Foundation Directors Vocational Award - Private High School Academic and Vocational Scholarships - John A. Logan College Board of Trustees Vocational Scholarships attendance at John A. Logan College by the best academic students and to encourage enrollment in the career education program.
 These scholarships are to be awarded to the two highest ranking academic and the highest ranking vocational student who will attend John A. Logan College.
 The students are designated by the high schools, and the high school can recommend alternates for the scholarships.
 The academic recipients must have a grade point average of 3.40 or higher (on a four-point scale.)
 The vocational recipient must have a grade point average of 3.00 or higher.
 These scholarships may be renewed for a second year providing the student maintains a cumulative grade point average of 3.40 (for the academic) and 3.0 (for the vocational.)